richorama/richorama.github.io/_posts/2014-12-10-thoughts-on-julia.md

 I haven't quite got my head around how the package versioning works, but it looks like you pick one version of a package for the machine.
 I think this is a poor choice, when compared to node.js, which is able to support multiple package versions in the same application.

 The package repository is a [GitHub repo](https://github.com/JuliaLang/METADATA.jl).
 This on the face of it is a good idea.
 It's a public database that you can take a local offline clone of.
-The problem is that it has a gatekeepers.
+My problem with it is that it has gatekeepers (who (may) approve your contribution).
 I found some resistance to contributing.
-This can be a good thing, maintaining a high level of quality is important, but if there's too much of a barrier to package entry, I'm not interested.
+This can be a good thing, maintaining a high level of quality is important, but if there's too much of a barrier to package entry, I'm not interested thanks.

 ## Conclusion